 Whether you are travelling with a group of friends, as a pair, or with family in tow, renting a self-catered holiday home means that you can rise at the crack of dawn for a delicious pot of morning coffee or sleep in and eat breakfast in your pyjamas – whatever your preference, there's no need to wait on staff or other guests' convenience.

-Whilst there are many fine choices for renting self-catered accommodation close to home if convenience is what matters the most – cottages.com offer a wide selection of properties all over the UK as well as in France and Italy – many travellers are choosing to venture further afield.
+Whilst there are many fine choices for renting self-catered accommodation close to home if convenience is what matters the most – many self-catering companies offer a wide selection of properties all over the world which means many travellers are choosing to venture further afield.
 The annual BDRC Continental Holiday Trends Report 2015 revealed that overseas holidays are increasing year on year, as is the rise in intention to holiday overseas.

 Unfortunately, as the popularity of booking self-catered accommodation overseas rises, so do the risks of fraud.
 The City of London Police's National Fraud Intelligence Bureau reported that in 2014, there were 1,569 incidents of holiday booking fraud recorded by the police's Action Fraud team.
 And sadly, fraud linked to booking accommodation is one of the most common.